Kdyby/Doctrine/docs/en/index.md

 Every entity, inherited from `Kdyby\Doctrine\Entities\BaseEntity` will have some cool features, the complete behaviour is listed [here](todo).

-If you don't want to declare $id column in every entity, you can use Identifier trait included in Kdyby\Doctrine\Entities\Identifier.
+If you don't want to declare $id column in every entity, you can use Identifier trait included in Kdyby\Doctrine\Entities\Attributes\Identifier.
 However, traits are only available since PHP 5.4.
 See [documentation](http://www.php.net/manual/en/language.oop5.traits.php).

 ```php
 class Article extends \Kdyby\Doctrine\Entities\BaseEntity